 The Agile Executive Forum runs in August this year, overlapping with the first day of the Agile 2015 conference in Washington DC.
 InfoQ spoke to the conference co-chair Sanjiv Augustine about the event.

 The Agile Australia 2015 conference is running in Sydney on 17 - 18 June with its theme around the art of simplicty.
 The conference has been running since 2009 and is set to attract over 1,000 delgates representing over 250 of Australia's leading organisations.

 Last week the AgileWelly meetup group hosted an OpenSpace event in which over 100 people participated in examining topics under the theme "Agile Adolescence: The Growing Pains".
 Over the course of the day over 25 sessions were held which explored factors ranging from deployment of continuous delivery to actors that result in highly motivated teams.

 The OnAgile virtual conference is running on May 14, 2015.
 It will examine the impact and value of technical practices in agile transformations.
 A wide range of speakers will explore aspects covering microservices, continuous delivery, functional programming, exploratory testing and software craftsmanship.
 InfoQ spoke to conference chair Declan Whelan about the event.

-The Agile Alliance has announced the program for the Agile 2015 conference and the Agile Executive Forum, both events being held in Washington, DC in August 2015.
+The Agile Alliance has announced the speaker lineup and program for the Agile 2015 conference and the Agile Executive Forum, both events being held in Washington, DC in August 2015.